Angkas: Drivers

-Angkas has over 30,000 drivers as of March 2023, which were drawn from a pool of 60,000 applicants who were provided free training from the company.
+Angkas has over 30,000 drivers as of March 2023, which were drawn from a pool of 60,000 applicants who were provided free training from the company and are considered to be independent contractors.
 Applicant drivers are subjected to test by the company which includes on how to use the Angkas mobile app, and accomplishing an obstacle course.

 Markets

-Prior to the crackdown of the government in late 2018, Angkas provides its services in Metro Manila, Cebu, Cagayan de Oro, and General Santos.
+Prior to the crackdown of the government in late 2018, Angkas provided its services in Metro Manila, Cebu, Cagayan de Oro, and General Santos.
 As of October 2019, Angkas is available in Metro Manila and Metro Cebu.
 There are plans to introduce the service in Davao City and Batangas City, and resume operations in Cagayan de Oro.
+In March 2023, Angkas resumed operations in Cagayan de Oro.